-The typical asking rate per listing is in the $20's per square foot per year.
-The Downtown Salt Lake City submarket is seeing a decline in rates.
-In the last 3 months, the median rate fell $5 per sqft per year.
-That's a 16% decrease in rent.
+The typical asking rate per listing is in the $30's per square foot per year.
+The Downtown Salt Lake City region is experiencing a a boost in rates.
+In the last 3 months, the median rate increased $1 per sqft per year.
+That's a 4% rise in rent.

-Compared to the rest of the Salt Lake City market, the Downtown Salt Lake City submarket has lower rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Salt Lake City market, the Downtown Salt Lake City region has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 93 listings have been listed, so you'll want to check back regularly for new listings.
-About 5% of the listings in the Downtown Salt Lake City are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 111 listings have been posted online, so you'll want to check back regularly for new listings.
+About 67% of the listings in the Downtown Salt Lake City are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 1,460 sqft.
 Most buildings in this region are approximately 6 stories.
 Most buildings in this market were built in 1974 and are Class B.